UniversalDependencies/docs/_hyw/dep/flat.md

 5	4	4	NUM	_	NumForm=Digit|NumType=Card	1	flat	_	Translit=4|LTranslit=4|SpaceAfter=No
 ~~~

-Date expressions which have a very clear syntactic structure, as in _the 21th of September of 1991 year_, should be annotated with regular dependency relations.
-In other cases, they have a flat structure with no clearly discernible head, as in _18 December 2015_, in which case the `flat` relation should be used.
+Date expressions which have a clear syntactic structure should be annotated with regular dependency relations.
+In other cases, when they have a flat structure with no clearly discernible head, the `flat` relation should be used.

 ~~~ conllu
 # visual-style 4 3 nmod:poss color:blue